johnescamargo/Calculator/README.md

-# Development of a web calcultor
+# Development of a web calculator
 # Only using JavaScript, HTML5, and CSS.